BetaHuhn/repo-file-sync-action/README.md

 #### Token
 In order for the Action to access your repositories you have to specify a [Personal Access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) as the value for `GH_PAT` (`GITHUB_TOKEN` will **not** work).
 The PAT needs the full repo scope ([#31](https://github.com/BetaHuhn/repo-file-sync-action/discussions/31#discussioncomment-674804)).

-It is recommneded to set the token as a
+It is recommended to set the token as a
 [Repository Secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 Alternatively, you can provide the token of a GitHub App Installation via the `GH_INSTALLATION_TOKEN` input.
 You can obtain such token for example via [this](https://github.com/marketplace/actions/github-app-token) action.
 Tokens from apps have the advantage that they provide more granular access control.